 Background: Biological network alignment has been widely studied in the context of protein-protein interaction (PPI) networks, metabolic networks and others in bioinformatics.
 The topological structure of networks and genomic sequence are generally used by existing methods for achieving this task.

 Objective and Method: Here we briefly survey the methods generally used for this task and introduce a variant with incorporation of functional annotations based on similarity in Gene Ontology (GO).
 Making full use of GO information is beneficial to provide insights into precise biological network alignment.

 Results and Conclusion: We analyze the effect of incorporation of GO information to network alignment.
 Finally, we make a brief summary and discuss future directions about this topic.

 Biological network, network alignment, gene ontology, alignment graph, optimization.

-Key Laboratory of Information Fusion Technology of Ministry of Education, College of Automation, Northwestern Polytechnical University, Xi'an 710072, Key Laboratory of Information Fusion Technology of Ministry of Education, College of Automation, Northwestern Polytechnical University, Xi'an 710072=, School of Mathematics Sciences, University of Chinese Academy of Sciences, Beijing 100049
+Key Laboratory of Information Fusion Technology of Ministry of Education, College of Automation, Northwestern Polytechnical University, Xi'an 710072, Key Laboratory of Information Fusion Technology of Ministry of Education, College of Automation, Northwestern Polytechnical University, Xi'an 710072, NCMIS, CEMS, RCSDS, Academy of Mathematics and Systems Science, Chinese Academy of Sciences, Beijing 100190